aetherfy/AeFi/README.md

 /******************************************************************************/

+-- Progress --

+Week of 8/6/2017:
+1. Installed LEDE/OpenWRT on linksys WRT1200AC router.
+2. Cross-compiled go-ethereum for Linux and ARMv7 CPU architecture.
+3. Loaded go-ethereum binary onto router, but it fails to run, at the moment.
+4. Mounted 64GB USB thumb drive on router.
+The drive will store a light version of the ethereum blockchain.
+5. Began looking into LEDE SDK, and trying to debug #3.

 -- Future Work --
 At this time, it is all future work.
 But we see that as the AeFi network grows in size, and more gateways appear for clients to connect to, we'll add an incentive structure for gateway hosts who to compete on delivering the fastest speeds.
 An interactive "data priority scheduler" will also be developed that would allow the client to dictate how fast they need to move data and can choose alternative modes of transport (e.g. full wireless mesh networking, rather than over an ISP's landline).
 Another service the AeFi network may offer: security.
 Embedded VPN in the router could prevent both the ISP from viewing the transmitted data.
-Ideally, the client's data is also hidden from the host, although it is not clear how that would be accomplished, at this time.
+Ideally, the client's data is also encrypted and not interceptable by the host, e.g. truly "trustless" although it is not clear how that will be accomplished, at this time.

 The project will be broken up into phases.
 Just like ethereum, we'll need someone who can come up with catchy names for each of these.
 For now, they are:
 Phase I. To get going, a "hello world" type demonstration wherein we connect mobile clients to a host, exchange tokens for data, and verify that the transfer took place.
-Phase II. ???
+Phase II.
+Beta network buildout.
+We issue some test tokens to a small network of beta testers.
+We have a router-flashing party where people come in, and we'll flash the software on their routers, and help them get set up.
+The ultimate goal is to have a group of users in a concentrated geographical area that can serve as a test bed and a small-scale simulation of a much larger network.

 Phase III.
-Profit!
-Actually, the opposite.
-Aetherfy, LLC will configure and sell out-of-the-box wireless gateways that are needed to build the AeFi network.
+Liberty!
+Aetherfy, LLC will configure and sell out-of-the-box AeFi gateways on an as-needed basis to help build the AeFi network.
 But as an open-source project, the software will be free for others to download, install, adapt, and run on their own.
 The act of enabling users to share their excess wireless bandwidth with each other will drive down the cost of data for everyone, and is wholly disruptive to existing mobile data business models.
 The AeFi network, as a service, keeps money in the user's pocket, and out of the hands of the service provider.
-While this may hurt corporate profits (as suggested above), it is this liberation of data that will also enable more connected devices, greater performance, and heretofore unimagined creations.
+While this may hurt some stakeholders' profits, it is this liberation of data that will also enable more connected devices, greater performance, better privacy, and heretofore unimagined creations.

 /******************************************************************************/